theghoxt69-creator/Discord-bot-fully./docs/ai_agent_contribution_guidelines.md

 * Never leave an interaction without a final response in the exception path.

+### 7.3 Command sync & binding hygiene
+- Keep `/sync` global (`tree.sync()`) unless a guild-only sync is explicitly required.
+- After changing command structure/choices, restart and run `/sync` to avoid stale definitions.
+- When registering grouped commands, add the bound cog instance to the tree (see §3.2) to avoid `CommandSignatureMismatch` and timeouts.

 ---

 ## 8. VC Moderation & Time-Limited Actions